-GAA – the occupier of the premises or the person responsible for the management or control of the premises shall be liable if any controlled machine is kept for use on the premises without a certificate and any person selling or supplying controlled machines without a licence.
+GAA – the occupier of the premises, or the person responsible for the management or control of the premises, shall be liable if any controlled machine is kept for use on the premises without a certificate or any person sells or supplies controlled machines without a licence.
 Directors and officers of a body corporate may also be liable in certain circumstances.

 4.2 What form does enforcement action take in your jurisdiction?

 The GSC has the power to cancel or suspend a licence under OGRA and to refuse to renew a licence under the GBLA and CA 1986, as set out in question 2.5.

 There are also certain offences for which a licence holder, director or occupier of premises (as applicable) may be personally liable.
 The offences will depend on the legislation which applies and the type of gambling.

 4.3 Do other non-national laws impact upon liability and enforcement?

 The United Kingdom’s Extradition Act 1989 has been repealed in the UK but was extended to the Isle of Man, where it continues to apply.

 4.4 Are gambling debts enforceable in your jurisdiction?

 Yes, for online gambling debts.
 Section 23 of OGRA states that no contract entered into in the course of online gambling shall be void or unenforceable.